Danny Wood: Career

 Wood joined New Kids on the Block at the age of 16 after being recruited by friend and bandmate Donnie Wahlberg.
 Maurice Starr produced many of their releases.
 Wood has released seven solo albums.

 Personal life

 Wood was married to Patricia Alfaro from 1997 to 2006.
 He is the father of three children, son Daniel Jr., and daughters Chance and Vega.
 In August 2019, Danny’s granddaughter was born, named Rose Elizabeth Wood.

 Remember Betty is a charity that Wood set up in 2008 in memory of his mother who died, aged 55, of breast cancer in 1999.
 The mission of the charity is "to help minimize the financial burden associated with breast cancer for patients & survivors by providing direct financial support to them so that they can focus on recovery & quality of life."

 In 2014, Wood ran the Boston Marathon to raise funds for Remember Betty.
 He finished the race in a time of 3:50:00.
-Fellow bandmate Joey McIntyre ran the marathon with Wood in support of the Alzheimers Association.
+Fellow bandmate Joey McIntyre ran the marathon with Wood in support of the Alzheimer's Association.